Privacy Policy

 Everything is kept in your browser.
 Specifically:

-- IndexedDB — caches the scanned file index so rescanning is optional on return visits.
+- IndexedDB — caches the scanned Drive metadata index so rescanning is optional on return visits.

 Clearing your browser's site data for drivestat.em95.org deletes all of the

-above.
-You can also sign out from the app header, which revokes the in-browser token.
+in a new tab requires signing in again.
+You can also sign out from the app header,

 To fully revoke DriveStat's access to your Google account, visit your